kldzj/github-action-nixpacks/README.md

 - `platforms`: An optional, comma-separated list of target platforms for the build.
 - `pkgs`: Optional additional Nix packages to install in the environment.
 - `apt`: Optional additional Apt packages to install in the environment.
+- `install-cmd`: Optional command to install dependencies.
+Automatically detected if not provided.
+- `build-cmd`: Optional command to build the application.
+Automatically detected if not provided.
+- `start-cmd`: Optional command to start the application.
+Automatically detected if not provided.
 - `push`: A boolean flag to indicate whether to push the built image to the registry.
 Default is `false`.
 Required for multi-architecture builds.
 - `env`: Optional environment variables to set during the build.